-- 46. FINANCIAL CLOSE OUT PERIOD.
-The Operating Agency agrees to complete all necessary financial close out procedures required by the County, within a period of not more than sixty (60) calendar days from the expiration date of this Contract.
+50. FINANCIAL CLOSE OUT PERIOD.
+The Operating Agency agrees to complete all necessary financial close-out procedures required by the County, within a period of not more than 60 calendar days from the expiration date of this Contract.
 This time period will be referred to as the financial close out period.
-The County is not liable to provide reimbursement for any expenses or costs associated with this Contract after the expiration of the financial close out period.
-After the expiration of the financial close out period, those funds not paid to the Operating Agency under this Contract, if any, may be immediately reprogrammed by the County into other eligible activities in the County.
-The Commission, though its' Executive Director, or his designee, may request a final financial audit for activities performed under this Contract at the expiration of the financial close out period. - 47.
-NEPOTISM.
-Operating Agency shall not hire nor permit the hiring of any person to fill a position funded through this Contract if a member of that person's immediate family is employed in an administrative capacity by Operating Agency, unless this action is approved by the Operating Agency's governing body and waived by the County.
+The County is not liable to provide reimbursement for any expenses or costs associated with this Contract after the expiration of the financial out period.
+The County, may request a final financial audit for activities performed under this Contract at the expiration of the financial close out period.

+- 51. NEPOTISM.
+The Operating Agency shall not hire nor permit the hiring of any person to fill a position funded through this Contract if a member of that person's immediate family is employed in an administrative capacity by the Operating Agency.
 For the purpose of this section, the term "immediate family" means spouse, child, mother, father, brother, sister, brother-in-law, sister-in-law, father-in-law, mother-in-law, son-in-law, daughter-in-law, aunt, uncle, niece, nephew, stepparent and stepchild.
-The term "administrative capacity" means having selection, hiring, supervisory or management responsibilities, including serving on the governing body of Operating Agency. - 48.
-RELIGIOUS AND POLITICAL ACTIVITIES.
-Operating Agency agrees that funds under this Contract will be used exclusively for performance of the work required under this Contract, and that no funds made available under this Contract shall be used to promote religious or political activities.
-Further, Operating Agency agrees that it will not perform, nor permit to be performed, any religious or political activities in connection with the performance of this Contract. - 49.
-USE OF FUNDS.
+The term "administrative capacity" means having selection, hiring, supervisory or management responsibilities, including serving on the governing body of Operating Agency. - 52.
+TERMINATION OF HOUSING ASSISTANCE.
+The Operating Agency may terminate assistance to a program participant who violates program requirements.
+In terminating program assistance to a program participant, the Operating Agency must provide a formal process that recognizes the rights of individuals receiving assistance to due process of law.
+This process at a minimum must consist of: - (1) Written statement to the program participant containing a clear statement of the reasons for termination; - (2) A review of the decision, I which the program participant is given the opportunity to present written or oral objections before a person other than the person (or a subordinate of that person) who made or approved the termination decision; and - (3) Prompt written notice of the final decision to the program participant.

+The Operating Agency may resume assistance to a program participant whose assistance was previously terminated.

+- 53. USE OF FUNDS.
 All funds approved under this Contract shall be used solely for costs approved in the program budget for this Contract.
 Contract funds shall not be used as a cash advancement between contracts, as security to guarantee payments for any nonprogram obligations, or as loans for nonprogram activities.
-Separate financial records shall be kept for each funding source and program. - 50.
+Separate financial records shall be kept for each funding source. - 54.
 REPORTS AND RECORDS.
-Operating Agency agrees to prepare and submit financial, program progress, monitoring, evaluation and other reports as required by the County.
-Program progress reports shall be submitted as required, in the form specified by the Commission, though its' Executive Director or his designee.
+Operating Agency agrees to prepare and submit financial, program progress, monitoring, evaluation and other reports as required by County.
+Program progress reports shall be submitted on a monthly basis, in the form specified by the Commission, through its Executive Director or his designee.
 Operating Agency shall maintain, and permit on site inspections of such property, personnel, financial and other records and accounts as are considered necessary by County to assure proper accounting for all Contract funds during the term of this Contract and for a period of five (5) years thereafter.
-Operating Agency will ensure that its employees and board members furnish such information, which, in the judgment of County representatives, may be relevant to a question of compliance with contractual conditions, with County or granting agency directives, or with the effectiveness, legality and achievements of the program.
+Operating Agency will ensure that its employees and board members furnish such information which, in the judgment of County representatives, may be relevant to a question of compliance with contractual conditions, with County or granting agency directives, or with the effectiveness, legality and achievements of the program.